Australia's system is more uniform than the US, but not uniformly better

 The point is that while Australia provides greater uniformity and claims universality, which is questionable given that one-third of prescription medicines attract no government subsidy, the US delivers consistently lower out-of-pocket costs for more medicines.

 The US market is highly competitive, resulting in particular outcomes, including rapid access to innovation and high uptake of generics and biosimilars at very low prices.
 Payers pay higher prices for new medicines, which are generally funded quickly, but supply chain factors result in more than half of sales revenue being returned to payers as rebates or fees.
+The vast majority of prescriptions are dispensed to patients with low out-of-pocket costs.

 The Australian market is characterised by uniformity, which reflects the cultural underpinning of our health system, meaning that one person's experience of the PBS at one clinic or pharmacy is closely replicated across the country millions of times each day.
 Yet its decision-making is slow, with patients suffering the consequences, and it lacks dynamism and the ability to innovate.
+Around one third of dispensed prescriptions receive no subsidy.